apache/sis-site/content/howto/custom_crs.md

 A file with many CRS definitions may contain a lot of redundancy.
 For example, the `BaseGeodCRS` and `CS` elements are often repeated verbatim in many `ProjectedCRS` definitions.
-Apache SIS has a non-standard mechanism for declaring WKT fragments are reusing them in many CRS definitions.
+Apache SIS has a non-standard mechanism for declaring WKT fragments and reusing them in many CRS definitions.
-The fragment can be declared with a `SET` directive, and reused by prefixing the fragment name with `$`:
+The fragments can be declared with a `SET` directive, and reused by prefixing a fragment name with `$`.
 Example for the same CRS than above:

 ```wkt